rhitviksinha/rhitviksinha/README.md

 ## Extras / Hobbies ⚽🎸📷

 - I am an avid sports fan.
-Keep up with the latest in football and cricket.
+Keep up with the latest in formula 1, football tennis, cricket and more.
 Would love to bore you with random Manchester United trivia.
+Michael Schumacher is a god to me.
+I've idolized this man since I was, like, 3.
+I (obviously) don't even remeber any of this, but my mom tells me stories of how I refused to eat until I had watched, my daily quota of his iconic screaming Marlboro-branded Ferraris, define "on-the-limit", on TV.
 - Also try my hand at the Guitar occasionally.
 - I enjoy capturing pictures of the places I visit, using my phone.
 Check out [@rhit.click](https://www.instagram.com/rhit.click/).
 Some samples:
   | ![Ladakh][Ladakh] | ![SanDiego][SanDiego] | ![Kharagpur][Kharagpur] |